civican/legisinfo/42-1/bills/C-29/bill_text.md

   **(1)** Clause 156(1.1)(a)(ii)(A) of the Act is replaced by the following:

-    **both holds qualifying voting control in respect** of a corporation that is a member of a qualifying group of which the other person is a member **and** owns at least 90% of the value and number of the issued and outstanding shares, having full voting rights under all circumstances, of the capital stock **of the corporation**, or
+    both holds qualifying voting control in respect of a corporation that is a member of a qualifying group of which the other person is a member and owns at least 90% of the value and number of the issued and outstanding shares, having full voting rights under all circumstances, of the capital stock of the corporation, or

   **(2)** The portion of subparagraph 156(1.1)(b)(i) of the Act before clause (A) is replaced by the following:

-    **qualifying voting control in respect of the other person is held by, and** not less than 90% of the value and number of the issued and outstanding shares, having full voting rights under all circumstances, of the capital stock of the other person are owned by,
+    qualifying voting control in respect of the other person is held by, and not less than 90% of the value and number of the issued and outstanding shares, having full voting rights under all circumstances, of the capital stock of the other person are owned by,

   **(3)** Clauses 156(1.1)(b)(i)(A) to (C) of the French version of the Act are replaced by the following: